Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 ☀️

-Marine UV levels degrade the optical adhesive's polymer chains, breaking the molecular bond that holds the layers together.
+Marine-level UV degrades the adhesive's polymer chains over time, breaking the molecular bond holding the display layers together from the inside.

 🌡️